oprypin/nightly.link/README.md

 Any public repository is accessible by default.

 If you'll be publishing a link to your own repository's artifacts, please install [the GitHub App][app] anyway, so that downloads for your repositories don't share the global API rate limit.
-The throttling could potentially become very bad over time.
+The throttling will likely become very bad over time.

 [app]: https://github.com/apps/nightly-link